orcfax/python-template-repo/README.md

 #### Upgrade dependencies

-A `make` recipe is included, simply call `make upgrade`.
+A `just` recipe is included, simply call `just upgrade`.
 Alternatively run `pip-upgrader` once the local requirements have been installed and follow the prompts. `requirements.txt` and `local.txt` can be updated as desired.